The Politics

 What about friends and family?

-They're not equipped for this, and you know it.
+They're not equipped for this, and neither are you.

 What about venture capital?